Your doctor or optometrist will be able to recommend and refer you to an ophthalmologist who can perform the surgery.

 - signature of your referring doctor.

 *Participation in HCF’s medical gap initiative is at the doctor’s discretion.
-We can’t guarantee all doctors will participate in our gap arrangements for all members or services.
-Where you will incur any out-of-pocket costs the doctor(s) should advise you of these costs and obtain your consent to charge you so you can make an informed decision before going ahead with the procedure.
+We can’t guarantee these doctors will participate in our gap arrangements for all members or services.
+Where you will incur any out-of-pocket costs the doctor(s) should advise you of these costs and obtain your Informed Financial Consent so you can make an informed decision before going ahead with the surgery.
 Members are encouraged to confirm with their doctor(s) whether they will use HCF’s medical gap initiatives for their treatment.

 Check out your hospital